hassio-addons/addon-wireguard/README.md

 ## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.
+WireGuard is pretty simple, however, can be quite complex for user that isn't familiar with all terminology used.
+The add-on takes care of a lot of things for you (if you want).

-This is an installation manual & quick start:
+Follow the following steps for installation & a quick start:

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install the "WireGuard" add-on.
+2. Install the "WireGuard" add-on.
-1. Set the `host` configuration option to your Hass.io (external) address, e.g., `myhome.duckdns.org`.
+3. Set the `host` configuration option to your Hass.io (external) address, e.g., `myhome.duckdns.org`.
-1. Change the name of the peer to something useful, e.g., `myphone`.
+4. Change the name of the peer to something useful, e.g., `myphone`.
-1. Save the configuration.
+5. Save the configuration.
-1. Start the "WireGuard" add-on
+6. Start the "WireGuard" add-on
-1. Check the logs of the "WireGuard" add-on to see if everything went well.
+7. Check the logs of the "WireGuard" add-on to see if everything went well.
-1. Forward port `51820` (UDP!) in your router to your Hass.io IP.
+8. Forward port `51820` (UDP!) in your router to your Hass.io IP.
-1. Download/Open the file `/ssl/wireguard/myphone/qrcode.png` stored on your
+9. Download/Open the file `/ssl/wireguard/myphone/qrcode.png` stored on your
    Hass.io machine, e.g., using Samba, Visual Studio Code or the Configurator add-on.
-1. Install the WireGuard app on your phone.
+10. Install the WireGuard app on your phone.
-1. Add a new WireGuard connection to your phone, by scanning the QR code.
+11. Add a new WireGuard connection to your phone, by scanning the QR code.
-1. Connect!
+12. Connect!

 **NOTE**: Do not add this repository to Hass.io, please use:
 `https://github.com/hassio-addons/repository`.